 India is also one of the richest countries in cultural heritage.
-Due to the Diversity Of Indian Culture ( Indian culture diversity ), India is also known as the land of diversity as people belonging to various groups are found here.
-People belonging to different group live in India who has their own culture, languages, art, religions, dance, music make India a diverse country.
-India is one of the most diverse countries in the world, India is also rich in art, architecture, heritage which shows the Diversity Of Indian Culture.
+Due to the Diversity Of Indian Culture, India is also famous as the land of diversity.
+People belonging to different groups live in India.
+And They have their own culture, languages, art, religions, dance, music making India a diverse country.
+India is one of the most diverse countries in the world.
+India is also rich in art, architecture, heritage which shows the Diversity Of Indian Culture.

-Diversity of Indian Culture/India is also one of the most religiously diverse countries in the world.
+India is also one of the most religiously diverse countries in the world.
 People of Different religions live in India.
 Religion plays an important role in the life of Indian people.
-In India, the major population practice Hinduism.
+In India, the major the population practice Hinduism.
 And the other major religions are Islam, Christianity, Sikhism, Buddhism, Jainism.
 According to the Census 2011, 79.8% of the total population are Hindus, 14.2% of the total population practice Islam, while 2.3% of the total population practice Christianity, 1.72% Sikhism, 0.7% Buddhism, and 0.37% Jainism.

 India also has the highest Hindu population in the world and the third-highest Muslim population in the world after Indonesia and Pakistan.
 Although people of different religions live in India, all the people respect each other religions and people live in peace and harmony.

-Talking about the Diversity of Indian Culture, Not only culture, architecture, and arts, India has also got great diversity in languages.
-People speak many languages in India and many of those languages have a large number of speakers, However, The Constitution of India recognizes 22 languages as the official language of India.
+Not only culture, architecture, and arts, India has also got great diversity in languages.
+People speak many languages in India and many of those languages have a large number of speakers.
+However, The Constitution of India recognizes 22 languages as the official language of India.
 So Here are the 22 official languages of India:

 Bengali is also one of the 22 official languages.
-It is mostly spoken in West Bengal, Tripura, Assam, and Jharkhand.
+It is mostly spoken in West Bengal, Tripura, Assam, as well as Jharkhand.
 Almost 85 million Bengali speakers are there in India.

-People of Delhi, Himachal Pradesh, Uttar Pradesh, Haryana, Bihar, Chandigarh mostly speak Hindi.
+People of Delhi, Himachal Pradesh, Uttar Pradesh, Haryana, Bihar, as well as Chandigarh mostly speak Hindi.
 It is also the most spoken language in India having over 528 million Native speakers.